zacahryy/covidDash/README.md

 --------------------

-If that doesnt work run:
+If that doesn't work run:

 1. npm install --global yarn